Central Time Zone: Central Daylight Time

 Daylight saving time (DST) is in effect in much of the Central time zone between mid-March and early November.
 The modified time is called "Central Daylight Time" (CDT) and is UTC−05:00.

 In the United States, all time zones that observe DST were effectively changed by the Energy Policy Act of 2005.
-Beginning in 2007, DST would now begin at 2 a.m.
-(02:00) on the second Sunday in March instead of the first Sunday in April, moving the time from 2 to 3 a.m. (i.e., from 02:00 to 03:00).
-Additionally, DST would end at 2 a.m.
-(02:00) on the first Sunday in November instead of the last Sunday in October, moving the time from 2 to 1 a.m. (i.e., from 02:00 to 01:00).
+Beginning in 2007, DST would now begin at 2 am on the second Sunday in March instead of the first Sunday in April, moving the time from 2 to 3 am.
+Additionally, DST would end at 2 am on the first Sunday in November instead of the last Sunday in October, moving the time from 2 to 1 am.

 At the time, Mexico decided not to go along with this change and observed their horario de verano ("summer schedule") from the first Sunday in April to the last Sunday in October.
 In December 2009, the Mexican Congress allowed ten border cities, eight of which are in states that observe Central Time, to adopt the US daylight time schedule effective in 2010.
 In October 2022, however, CDT was used in Mexico for the last time after DST was abolished.
-The US is also seeing traction in the same direction, with the Sunshine Protection Act that proposes legislation that would permanently end the switching of times and make daylight saving time permanent.
+The US is seeing traction in the opposite direction, with the Sunshine Protection Act that proposes legislation that would make daylight saving time permanent.